Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: An Improvement for Splittable MCVRP

-Consider tours in Step~\ref{tour3}.
-The cost of these tours is exactly twice the weight of the left edges after moving all components in Step~\ref{tour2} from each tree of $\F$.
-So, the cost is $2w(\F)-\sum_{S}2w(S)$.
+\textbf{Case~3: tours in Step~\ref{tour3}.} The cost of these tours is exactly twice the weight of the left edges after moving all components in Step~\ref{tour2} from each tree of $\F$.
+So, the total cost of these tours is $2w(\F)-\sum_{S}2w(S)$.